nicocrm/aqueduct-sync/README.md

  * the local collection name
  * the remote collection name
- * the fields to be sent between the 2 systems (other fields will be removed from the output of the prepare function before sending the object on, and from the input of the cleanse function)
+ * the fields to be sent between the 2 systems (other fields will be removed from the output) - this can be ommitted, to send and keep all the fields of the prepare function before sending the object on, and from the input of the cleanse function)
  * the cleanse (from remote to local) and prepare (from local to remote) functions to be run